Sgouws/eplison/README.md

 </div>

 ## Specifics
-This is purely a proof of concept, it should not be used in production.
+This is purely a proof of concept, it should not be used in production before looking over the code base and making the necessary adjustments.